SrdanJokic/easyDebugMenu/README.md

 ## Installation

 Godot only supports marking editor plugins as "plugins" unfortunately.
-For this reason, feel free to simply include the EasyPool/Scripts in your project folder.
+For this reason, feel free to simply include the repo files in your project folder.

 ## Quick Start